-Same arguments as extra_template_vars(...)
+This takes the same arguments as extra_template_vars(...)

 Return a list of extra CSS URLs that should be included on the page.
 These can take advantage of the CSS class hooks described in Custom pages and templates.

 This can be a list of URLs: